dice-group/KBQA-PG/README.md

 ### Branches

-We have two main branches `master` and `develop`.
-These branches always contain working end-to-end code and will be deployed to our server.
-These branches are protected and only reviewed pull requests can be merged.
+We have two main branches `master` for releases and `develop` for development builds.
+These branches always contain completed changes and executable, formated code and will be deployed to our server.
+Therefore, these branches are protected and only reviewed pull requests (PR) can be merged.
+For every feature/topic a new branch based on develop has to be created.
+A PR should only contain one topic and can also be opened as a draft to get early feedback.
+When merging a PR, individual commits can be combined (rebased) if they describe a related change.

 <table>
   <thead>